 The National and University Library of Iceland opened its door in 1994, merging the former national library, Landsbókasafn Íslands (est. 1818), and the University Library (est. 1940).
 Here, visitors will find an enormous wealth of books, magazines, videos and other source documents, as well as ample space to study, concentrate and find some hush.

-Boasting over a million items in their collection, the NULI is the largest library in Iceland by far; not only does it hold almost every published work by Icelandic authors, it also stores an enormous collection of works simply relating to the country.
+Boasting over a million items in their collection, the NULI is the largest library in Iceland by far; not only does it hold almost every published work by Icelandic authors, but it also stores an enormous collection of works simply relating to the country.
 The library is public access; as their motto proudly reads, “access to knowledge for everyone.”

 The library also holds some of the earliest examples of Icelandic writing, the oldest dating back to 1100.
 Every month, library faculty pick out a single treasure from their collection to exhibit; in the past, this has included Guðbrandsbiblía, the first Icelandic translation of the Bible, a 1615 account of Spanish sailors wrecking their ship on the Icelandic coastline and the 17th Century manuscript "On the Diverse Natures of Iceland" by Jón Guðmundsson (1574-1658) the Learned.